CIVICs Locations

 Principal investigator: Rhea Coler, Ph.D.

 Center objective: This Center will identify the complex immune responses required to prevent Mtb infection or active TB disease by comparing and examining protective immune responses induced by natural mycobacterial infection or vaccines.
-The research team will evaluate recombinant protein vaccines combined with adjuvants to identify and validate common protective correlates of immunity in well-established animal models for TB and human challenge clinical studies where participants are deliberately exposed to BCG under carefully controlled conditions.
-The investigational vaccines to be evaluated are ID93 and M72 formulated with GLA-SE and other adjuvants developed by IDRI and contractors supported by NIAID’s Division of Allergy, Immunology, and Transplantation (DAIT).
-The studies also will address how immunity from previous BCG vaccination and natural nontuberculous mycobacteria (NTM) infection affects the investigational vaccines’ effectiveness and ability to generate an immune response across species.
+The research team evaluates recombinant protein vaccines combined with adjuvants to identify and validate common protective correlates of immunity in well-established animal models for TB and human challenge clinical studies where participants are deliberately exposed to BCG (as a controlled human infection model) under carefully controlled conditions.
+The investigational vaccines being evaluated are ID93 and M72 formulated with GLA-SE and other adjuvants developed by Access to Advanced Health Institute (AAHI) and contractors supported by NIAID’s Division of Allergy, Immunology, and Transplantation’s (DAIT) adjuvant program.
+The studies also address how immunity from previous BCG vaccination and natural nontuberculous mycobacteria (NTM) infection affects the investigational vaccines’ effectiveness and ability to generate an immune response across species.
 The studies will provide crucial insights into the development of candidate vaccines that generate robust levels of durable, protective immunity against TB.

 Seattle Children’s Hospital